Cunt Toward Enemy

 “A watery translucent effluvia.
 Microplastics and ennui.”

-Lazur watches the red numbers change, huge like this is some event he couldn’t possibly have anything to do with.
+“Damn.”
+Lazur watches the red numbers change, huge and important like some event he couldn’t possibly have anything to do with.
 He wants to be one of the people waiting for him to fix this.

 “I know you’ll do it,” the ruined mouth says.